murilo-develop/github-action-labs/README.md

 ## Main GOAL

-Become the source of truth about the availability of Work Station Racks, also the only tool for the BMW's product teams manage the bookings for a pool of Work Station Rack.
+Become the source of truth regarding the availability of Work Station Racks.
+It will also be the only tool for the BMW's product teams to manage the bookings for a pool of Work Station Rack.

 ## Application architecture

 We aim for a combination of elegance and simplicity.
-The application design will evolve during development as engineers create code to meet the business needs, without any hard design defined.
+The application design will evolve during development as engineers create code to meet the business needs, without any hard rules defined regarding the design.

 However, some standards are necessary to allow the collaboration among the team members.